IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_rule.rst

 Parameters
 ----------

+  account_id (True, str, None)
+    (Required for new resource) Your IBM Cloud account ID.

   name (True, str, None)
     (Required for new resource) A human-readable alias to assign to your rule.

+  enforcement_actions (False, list, None)
+    The actions that the service must run on your behalf when a request to create or modify the target resource does not comply with your conditions.

+  required_config (True, list, None)
+    (Required for new resource) The requirements that must be met to determine the resource's level of compliance in accordance with the rule.
+Use logical operators (and/or) to define multiple property checks and conditions.
+To define requirements for a rule, list one or more property check objects in the and array.
+To add conditions to a property check, use or.

   description (True, str, None)